karthikkadajji/azure-functions-db/README.md

 After you have created the azure function container, ensure you add the following additional environment variables if not available.

+ Configure your azure app to pull from the image using
+ NOTE: it is advisible to build your own image and push it to docker hub and add the webhook to enable cicd

 [
   {
     "name": "AzureWebJobsStorage",